SantosRafael1/python-exercises/README.md

 # python-exercises
-Python exercises that I solve in HackerRanck.
+Python exercises that I solve in HackerRanck and BeeCrowd.